 Did you even visit Pisa if you leave without a silly photo??
 Before or after you climb the Leaning Tower of Pisa, take one of these classic photographs.

-It might feel a little silly at first but literally, hundreds of others are doing it at the same time.
+It might feel a little strange at first.
+Yet, literally hundreds of others are capturing the famous tilt at the same time.
 Have fun posing in wild and funny angles and capture the perfect Pisa photos to remember your trip with.

 - Holding up the tower